gambitph/Stackable-e2e-tests/readme.md

 3. Clone the repository to the plugins folder by typing `git clone https://github.com/gambitph/Stackable-e2e-tests.git`
 4. Type `cd /path/to/Stackable-e2e-tests`
 5. Install node package dependencies by typing `npm install`
-6. Open your browser and go to http://e2etest.local/.
+6. Open your browser and go to http://e2etest.local/wp-admin/plugins.php.
 Activate the plugin.
+7. Install and activate the latest version of Stackable Premium to your test site and make sure that you rename the folder as "stackable" inside the plugins folder.

 ### How to Run